-Always remember that everyone in a school community has a responsibility to:
+Always remember that everyone within a school community has a responsibility to:

-- Assist and give support to those targeted;
+- Assist and give support to those who are targeted.

-You can report bullying in a number of ways, the most effective way is to seek help from an adult.
+You can report bullying in a number of ways, but we believe that the most effective way is to seek help from a trusted adult.

 This could be a teacher, other school staff, parents or an older sibling.
-The most important part is to ask for help, when you report bullying, you help the person being targeted, the bully and improve the environment where bullying is taking place.
+The most important part is to ask for help, because when you report bullying, you not only help the person being targeted, but also the person who is bullying and improve the environment where bullying is taking place.